SherOn-Bala/Week4Day2-BroadcastReceivers-Services/README.md

 5. Complete the work manager code lab:  [Completed CodeLab](https://github.com/SherOn-Bala/Week4Day2-CodeLab-WorkManager)

 ### Research ###
-1. What is the difference in an started service and a bound service?
+1. <b>What is the difference in an started service and a bound service?</b>
 * Started Service:
 	* Launched by other application components (such as activity or broadcast receiver).
 	* Potentially run indefinitely in the background unless the service is stopped or destroyed by the Android runtime system in order to free up resources.